gabsoftware/dependency-graph/README.md

  - `dependenciesOf(name, leavesOnly)` - get an array containing the nodes that the specified node depends on (transitively).
 If `leavesOnly` is true, only nodes that do not depend on any other nodes will be returned in the array.
  - `dependantsOf(name, leavesOnly)` - get an array containing the nodes that depend on the specified node (transitively).
 If `leavesOnly` is true, only nodes that do not have any dependants will be returned in the array.
  - `overallOrder(leavesOnly)` - construct the overall processing order for the dependency graph.
 If `leavesOnly` is true, only nodes that do not depend on any other nodes will be returned.
+ - `steps()` - return an array of steps, the first item at index zero being an array of nodes that depends on nothing

 Dependency Cycles are detected when running `dependenciesOf`, `dependantsOf`, and `overallOrder` and if one is found, an error will be thrown that includes what the cycle was in the message: e.g. `Dependency Cycle Found: a -> b -> c -> a`.